-Back in winter this year, I attended a training on grief and the counselor called it movements, rather than stages, of grief, of how life is a dance and we are constantly moving in and out of connection with our loved one who died.
+Back in winter this year, I attended a training on grief which the counselor called movements, rather than stages, of sorrow, of how life is a dance and we are constantly moving in and out of connection with our loved ones who have died.
 What beautiful imagery!
 And so freeing too because we are all of us dancing in our lives, some of us more aware of this than others.

 Today is the anniversary of my father’s birthday.
 I was hesitant to share anything, but a funny story emerged from the archeological digs of my past.
 I share it with you now, in hopes of solidarity and spirit and connection for all those we have called beloved and lost to the unfairness of death.